1

 How do I get my 17 year old daughter into modeling?

-To help a 17-year-old daughter pursue modeling, encourage her to build a professional portfolio with high-quality photos, research reputable agencies, and attend open casting calls or auditions.
-Developing skills such as posing and runway walking, and understanding industry standards, can improve her chances of success.
+To help a 17-year-old daughter pursue modeling, she should build a professional portfolio with high-quality photos, research reputable agencies, and attend open casting calls or go-sees.
+Developing skills such as posing and runway walking, and maintaining a healthy appearance, can also improve her chances of success in the industry.

 What is the difference between Summer Student Model vs Summer Intern?